xcore/sw_audio_effects/module_dsp_loudness/README.rst

 ================================

 :scope: Early Development
-:description: The non-linear-gain function using 2 multplies/sample/channel, capable of processing around 12 channels of 48 KHz audio in parallel.
+:description: The non-linear-gain function increases perceived loudness, without increasing the maximum volume.
+ It uses 2 multplies/sample/channel, and is capable of processing around 12 channels of 48 KHz audio in parallel.
 :keywords: audio, dsp, loudness, gain, volume
 :boards: XA-SK-AUDIO